nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerSphereTimer: (Default) 1
 Time between sphere usage in minutes.

+MinerSphereGreedyUse: (Default) true
+Attempts to use 25000, then 2500, 1000, 250, 100, 25, 10, 1 downgrading the
+amount when the button is inactive so that all spheres are used.

 MinerEnableTransmute: (Default) true
 Enable auto transmute of all coal bars in Transmute tab.